 The Mexican Wolf Recovery Plan, adopted in 1982 under the authority of the Endangered Species Act, has a primary goal of re-establishing at least 100 wild wolves within a portion of the subspecies’ historical range, located in east-central Arizona and western New Mexico.
 A secondary goal is to manage wolves and their habitat in a manner that will not negatively impact the lifestyles and economy of local residents.
 Cooperating agencies closely monitor and study the reintroduced wolves, contributing to the conservation of the gray wolf species as a whole.
 Full recovery of the Mexican wolf subspecies likely will require additional reintroduction projects elsewhere, and may take several decades to accomplish.

-Mexican wolves were historically found in a variety of vegetation types in Arizona prior to their extirpation in the early 1900s.
+Mexican wolves were historically found in a variety of vegetation types in Arizona.
 Some sources indicate that wolves were never abundant in the state, with the lowest densities occurring on the North Kaibab Plateau.
 Early naturalists may have often confused coyotes with wolves, making early estimates inaccurate.
 Most wolf reports came from the mid- to high-elevation woodlands, including oak, pinyon pine, juniper, ponderosa pine and mixed conifer forests.
 Almost all historical records of Mexican wolves in Arizona occurred above 4,500 feet in elevation.

 Vegetation type influences wolf density and distribution indirectly through the support of large ungulate (hoofed) prey, upon which the wolf is dependent.
 Since wolves can be found in almost every vegetation type in the northern hemisphere, except for arid deserts and tropical rainforests, vegetation type as a component of the wolf’s habitat does not appear to be limiting as long as it can support a healthy ungulate population.
 Wolves have not persisted in areas that do not support large ungulate prey animals.